 One evening, I was watching the Philadelphia Eagles play the Chicago Bears on NBC’s Sunday Night Football telecast.
 The bottom of the screen showed the score: “PHI 14 CHI 7.”
 As my wife walked by, she innocently asked, “Why are there Greek letters on the screen?”

-We’ve been fans of \phi and \chi ever since.
+We’ve been fans of and

 Fun with Dimensional Analysis